 - Once the 10 minute wait is up the game should be started and the team with the missing player(s) will have until the countdown is up to replace the missing player(s), or the game will be a forfeit.

 Teams are encouraged to reschedule games rather than take a forfeit.
 We are here to play.

 - Board play may only be used below the goal lines.
 If you board play anywhere else on the ice, turn the puck over and skate back into your own zone

 - If a skater lags out finish the period, take pictures, and start a new game.
 The score will remain the same for both teams at the end of the lagout period (computer goals do count).
-For example, right defense lags out in the second period, at the end of the period take pics.
-If the score was home 3 and away 2 the score would be home 3 away 2 at the beginning of the restart.
+For example, defense lags out in the second period.
+At the end of the period take pics.
+If the score was home 3 & away 2, the score will be home 3 & away 2 at the beginning of the restart.
 You would play the first period as the third.